magento/magento2-page-builder/docs/getting-started/introduction.md

 ## Contribute to Page Builder

 We appreciate any and all contributions to PageBuilder.
-If you are interested in contributing to this repository, please see our [Contribution Guide].
+If you are interested in contributing to this repository, please see our [Contribution guide](https://devdocs.magedevteam.com/ds_pagebuilder/page-builder/contributing.html).
+.

 ## Page Builder updates from the Magento core team